littlesketches/hws-prototype-tool/README.md

     - a fully navigable application with a neutral design template: suitable for demonstration and gathering stakeholder and user feedback
     - functional 'core' features of the application with the framework for user authentification and database/data storage available, but not (yet) implemented
     - a basic 'content management system' to allow rapid drafting and editing of the application itself.

-## Technical documentation

-More documentation will be added soon: